 The iPredator Protection factor assesses if the ICT user or business actively practices ICT safety, cyber security, sets appropriate online restrictions and prepared to respond accordingly if they are targeted by an iPredator or nefarious corporate entity related to businesses.
 In relationship to children, the iPredator Protection factor also includes the effort, knowledge and tactics of parents, educators and the child’s support system to insulate and protect them from iPredator.

-Just like any unfamiliar environment humanity is presented, it is paramount for all ICT users to always be cautious when engaged in communications in cyberspace.
+Just like any unfamiliar environment humanity is presented, it is paramount for all ICT users to be cautious when engaged in communications in cyberspace.
 ICT users adept at iPredator Protection are knowledgeable of all there is to protect themselves, their loved ones or business.

 15. iPredator Awareness: The iPredator Awareness factor describes the amount of information, knowledge and conscious preparedness an Information and Communications Technology (ICT) user has related to iPredators and their existence in cyberspace.
 Vital to iPredator Awareness is and ICT user or business’s capacity to understand the methods and techniques iPredators use to locate, identify, stalk and attack their target they deem as vulnerable and/or deserving of their victimization and .

-The key terms examines in the iPredator Awareness factor is awareness or a consistent level of caution practiced by the ICT user that is fueled ny the ICT user or business’s knowledge that iPredator’s may launch a cyber-attack.
+The key terms examined in the iPredator Awareness factor is awareness or a consistent level of caution practiced by the ICT user that is fueled ny the ICT user or business’s knowledge that iPredator’s may launch a cyber-attack.
 The level of iPredator Awareness practiced by an ICT user is defined by their psychological, emotional and environmental stability.
 The less stable the ICT user is with these human experiences, the less aware they are of the nefarious and malevolent entities that access ICT for vulnerable targets.

 16. Cyberbullying: Cyberbullying is defined as threatening or disparaging information directed at a target child delivered through Information and Communications Technology (ICT.)
 Like classic bullying, cyberbullying is harmful, repeated and hostile behavior intended to taunt, embarrass, deprecate & defame a targeted child.
 Dissimilar to classic bullying, cyberbullying includes a phenomenon called Cyberbullying by proxy.